Table of Contents

 These relays normally operate when a preset value of the parameter is exceeded.
 The limiting value of the preset is known as the pickup value.
 These relays are often time delayed so that the transient developed clears on its own.

-Classification of overcurrent relays
+Classification of overcurrent protection relays

 Definite-time Overcurrent Relay: